voxpupuli/agtm/classes.md

 parameters is inflexible, whilst a module with too many parameters loses focus and thus efficacy because it has no opinions.
-Ideally your module would be opinionated without losing all flexibility, keeping in mind the scope of your module.
+Ideally your module would be opinionated without losing all flexibility, keeping in mind the scope of your module [COMMENT].
 This might mean creating parameters for the most common options you wish to configure, as well as with escape-hatch parameters that allow a user to pass in custom files or hashes.